hosua/stuff/README.txt

 Folder Organizer - Takes every file in a directory and organizes it into folders from #, A, B, C through Z and removes any empty folders that result from this process.
 This is useful full organizing folders containing many files (in my case, a huge folder containing emulator ROMs)

-Folder Extractor - Basically undoes what the Folder Organizer does and moves every file within a directory back to the root directory.
+Folder Extractor - Basically the reverse process of the Folder Organizer.
+Program moves every file within a directory back to the root directory.
 WARNING: If you do use this, the program does NOT handle directories within directories and will error out if you try this (it will backup your data first, however)

 Roulette Simulator - A text-based roulette simulator game